-Institution Short-term programs Ministry of (I) Social safety net schemes, business protection, exemption from health and labor insurance costs, tax relief, bank Tourism and loan relaxation, reduction of electricity costs and rental costs, as well as the Labor Intensive Program.
-Creative (2) #GerakanMaskerKain targets the procurement of I million cloth masks nationwide.
-Economy (3) #GerakanLaukSiapSaji involves food entrepreneurs to prepare food for those affected.(4) #SatuDalamKopi Movement as a joint effort to advance.
+Institution Short-term programs Ministry of Tourism and Creative Economy Social safety net schemes, business protection, exemption from health and labor insurance costs, tax relief, bank loan relaxation, reduction of electricity costs and rental costs, as well as the Labor Intensive Program. #GerakanMaskerKain targets the procurement of I million cloth masks nationwide. #GerakanLaukSiapSaji involves food entrepreneurs to prepare food for those affected. #SatuDalamKopi Movement as a joint effort to advance.
 National coffee while at the same time moving the economic wheels of the national coffee industry players to remain productive during a pandemic.
 (5) Free online training for up skilling and reskilling creative economy actors.
 (6) Preparing a new normality protocol in running a creative economy business.
-(7) Providing capital incentive assistance of IDR 24billion for six creative economy sub-sectors.
+(7) Providing capital incentive assistance of IDR 24 billion for six creative economy sub-sectors.
 (Kompas.com, 2020) (8) Gerakan Bangga Buatan Indonesia (GBBI) or Indonesia-made love movement to moblize local economy.
 (Kompas. com, 2020; Kompas, 2020p, 2020r, 2020s, 2020t, 2020u, 2020v, 2020w).
 Ministry of Social Affairs Distributing social assistance consisting of basic food packages, cash social assistance, direct village cash assistance, to pre-work cards.
 (Kompas, 2020g).
 Ministry of Labour Organizing a Pre-Employment Card program for young job seekers and workers who get laid off.
 Each pre- employment cardholder will receive IDR 3,550,000, which is sent gradually over four months.
-This consists of a training fee of IDR I million, an incentive after completing the training of IDR 2.4 million, which will be given IDR 600,000 every month for four months, and a survey incentive of IDR 150,000.
+This consists of a training fee of IDR 1 million, an incentive after completing the training of IDR 2.4 million, which will be given IDR 600,000 every month for four months, and a survey incentive of IDR 150,000.
 (Kompas, 2020x).
-Ministry of Education and (I) Reducing entertainment tax and value added tax to maintain purchasing power and provide stimulation due to the cancellation of art events.
-Culture (2) Giving appreciation funds to art workers who have lost their jobs.
+Ministry of Education and Culture (1) Reducing entertainment tax and value added tax to maintain purchasing power and provide stimulation due to the cancellation of art events.
+(2) Give accessing for data and the second provide to an event of the secon Culture (2) Giving appreciation funds to art workers who have lost their jobs.
 (3) Providing an online stage for art workers who cannot perform during the coronavirus pandemic.
-(Kompas, 2020l, 2020y, 2020z).
-National Oil (I) Providing a revolving fund loan with a maximum value of IDR 200 million.
-Company (2) Providing further guidance to small and medium enterprises (SMEs) to improve their businesses.
-(Kompas, 2020m) Financial Service Authority Tax and loan relaxation for SMEs in the form of lower interest rates and postponement of instalments for a year, both from banks and the non-bank financial industry.
+(Kompas, 2020I, 2020y, 2020z).
+National Oil Company Financial Service Authority (1) Providing a revolving fund loan with a maximum value of IDR 200 million.
+(2) Providing further guidance to small and medium enterprises (SMEs) to improve their businesses.
+(Kompas, 2020m) Tax and loan relaxation for SMEs in the form of lower interest rates and postponement of instalments for a year, both from banks and the non-bank financial industry.
 (Kompas, 2020n).